-Today the 19th-century military outpost is one of the most interesting places to explore on the island.
+Today the 19th-century military installation is one of the most interesting places to explore on the island.
 There is a parade ground for soldiers to muster.
-One officer’s cottage has been restored and is staffed at times by spirited volunteer interpreters.
+You can visit one officer’s cottage that has been restored.
+At times, spirited volunteers interpret the past.

 Today you can tour Camp Reynolds and the Immigration Station to learn more details about Angel Island history.

-A day on Angel Island is one of the most enjoyable outdoor experiences you can have in the San Francisco region.
-The views of the Golden Gate Bridge and the San Francisco skyline are outstanding.
-The level perimeter road can be walked or biked.
-Bikes can be readily rented in Tiburon or on Angel Island at Ayala Cove.
-A bus, called the TramTour, also operates continually on the island to take visitors around.
+You should spend a day on Angel Island.
+It will rank as one of the more enjoyable outdoor experiences you can have in the San Francisco region.
+From the island, you see outstanding views of the Golden Gate Bridge and the San Francisco skyline.
+You can walk or bike the level perimeter road.
+Rent bikes readily in Tiburon or on Angel Island at Ayala Cove.
+A bus, called the Tram Tour, also operates continually on the island.
 The open-air tram tour includes recorded narration by people who participated in island history.
 Many visitors bring a picnic or buy lunch on the island and make a long day outing of the trip.

 From late April to October, the “Island Hop” ferry stops at both Alcatraz and Angel Islands.